simplesamlphp/simplesamlphp/docs/simplesamlphp-googleapps.md

 **Figure&nbsp;2.&nbsp;We go to setup SSO**

-![We go to setup SSO](resources/simplesamlphp-googleapps/googleapps-sso.png) Upload a certificate, such as the googleappsidp.crt created above:
+![We go to setup SSO](resources/simplesamlphp-googleapps/googleapps-sso.png) Upload a certificate, such as the googleworkspaceidp.crt created above:

 **Figure&nbsp;3.&nbsp;Uploading certificate**